-Each cassette toilet will function slightly different, but the main steps to emptying a portable cassette toilet are pretty standard.
+Each best cassette toilet will function slightly differently, but the main steps to emptying a portable cassette toilet are pretty standard.

 - First, you’ll want to close off the valve from the cassette toilet and make sure the bowl is empty.

 - Then, you’ll remove the tank either from under the toilet or the exterior of your vehicle, which you’ll wheel or carry to a dump site or restroom.